Definition · GTM

 When 2+ tools in your stack do the same job.
 The most common patterns: Outreach + Apollo (both sequencing), HubSpot + Salesforce (both CRM), ZoomInfo + Lusha (both data enrichment), Drift + HubSpot chat (both conversational).
 Most teams waste 30-50% of GTM spend on overlap.

 StackSwap is a decision layer on top of your GTM stack — it doesn't replace any tool.
-It models your stack against 100k+ scans, identifies overlap, and recommends consolidations with dollar recovery per cut.
+It models your stack against 100k+ simulated stacks, identifies overlap, and recommends consolidations with dollar recovery per cut.
 Different from SaaS management platforms (Vendr, Zylo, Tropic) which inventory and negotiate.
 StackSwap tells you what to remove.

 Related reading